LucaIns/website/content/authors/admin/_index.md

   url: https://www.santannapisa.it/en

 # Short bio (displayed in user profile at end of posts)
-bio: My  primary  research  interests  concern  robust  statistics  and  high-dimensional modelling.
+bio: My  primary  research  interests  concern  robust  statistics  and  high-dimensional modeling.
 I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
 The developed methodologies encompass continuous optimization methods as well as mixed-integer programming techniques.
-I am also investigating the use of these tools to analyze the effects of climate change on honeybees mortality.
+I am also investigating the use of these tools to analyze the main possible drivers of honey bee colony loss.

 # Interests to show in About widget
 interests: